 Select New Project button on the Welcome screen.from the main menu or click the

-In the Project Category and Options dialog, which is the first page of the New Project wizard, select PHP in the left-hand pane.
+In the New Project dialog, select PHP in the left-hand pane.

 In the right-hand pane, choose App Engine Project and click Next.